-- (1) Any City contract with a participation goal attached as identified by the Contract Compliance Officer, excluding sole source procurement, emergency procurement, and contracts governed by 49 CFR Parts 23 and 26. - (2) For purposes of this Division, contract or project "value" shall mean either the expenditure of funds by the City, or the generation of revenue for the City by a contractor as a direct result of a City contract.
+- 1. Any city contract with a participation goal attached as identified by the contract compliance officer, excluding sole source procurement, emergency procurement, and contracts governed by 49 CFR 23 and 26. - 2.
+For purposes of this chapter, contract or project "value" shall mean either the expenditure of funds by the city, or the generation of revenue for the city by a contractor as a direct result of a city contract.

-Joint venture shall mean an association of two or more persons, partnerships, corporations, or any combination of them, established to carry on a single business activity that is limited in scope and duration.
-The agreement establishing the joint venture, partnership or other multientity relationship shall be in writing.
+Joint venture means an association of two or more persons, partnerships, corporations, or any combination of them, established to carry on a single business activity that is limited in scope and duration.
+The agreement establishing the joint venture, partnership or other multi-entity relationship shall be in writing.
 Further, participation in a joint venture shall be based on the sharing of real economic interest in the venture and shall include proportionate control over management, interest in capital acquired by the joint venture and interest in earnings.